 - 1. Homepage The homepage will have links to the Course Syllabus, the technical requirements and test stream webpage, the live video stream of the lectures, information regarding technical questions and other important information.
 On the left-hand side of each page of the Canvas course site are navigation tabs to all parts of the website, including the Syllabus. - 2.
 Modules The Modules page includes links to the Assignments, Readings, Lecture video archives and other course documents.
 This will be where much of this course will take place.
-You will be required to move through all modules in sequential order.
-The module for the following week will become available to you on Sundays at 12:00am. - 3.
-Video Stream The Video Stream is the page on which you will find the live session stream on Tuesdays for the course.
-The Video Stream will also display the outline for the current lecture, links and pop-ups for live quizzes and other participation activities. - 4.
-Piazza a valuable discussion board for asking questions about both course logistics and content
+You will be required to move through all modules in sequential order. - 3.
+Video Stream The Video Stream is the page on which you will find the live lecture stream for the course.
+The Video Stream will also display the outline for the current lecture, links and pop-ups for live quizzes and other participation activities.